pauldeng/node-red-ci-example/README.md

 This is a example of Node Red npm test for Continuous Integration.

 ## What
 The Node Red flow is simple, it has two functions as of below.
-Inject node inject a number 1 and debug node will display 4 at the end (1 + 1 + 2 = 4).
+Inject node injects a number 1 and debug node displays 4 at the end (1 + 1 + 2 = 4).
 ![flows](imgs/node-red-flow.png)
-The test script will test following cases by npm test:
+The test script will test two functions with following cases by npm test:
 * 1+1=2
 * 1+2=3
 * 1+1+2=4